TooJuicyNCh3wy/Java-notes/Andy's Notes.md

 - Logic Errors: These are errors in the program’s logic that result in incorrect output, even if the program runs successfully.

 ------------------------------------------------------
-# Chapter III - Selections
+# III - Selections
 ## III.I Intro

 ------------------------------------------------------
-# Chapter IX - Objects and Classes
+# IX - Objects and Classes
 ## IX.I & II - Defining Classes for Objects
 Object-oriented programming (OOP)
 - essentially a technology for developing reusable software